Policy Memos by Subject Area

 - Conducting Endangered Species Act Consultations with Services (PDF), Michael G. Ritchie (FHWA) (April 24, 2002) (238 KB).
 Delegation of authority for certain aspects of consultation for biological studies.

 (Also see: Mitigation/Environmental Commitments)

-- Native American Monitors, Gary R. Winters (November 4, 2003).
+- Native American Monitors (PDF), Gary R. Winters (November 4, 2003).
 This memo clarifies the current policy and expectations for Native American monitors on projects developed by Caltrans.
-An information sheet provides the history of the Department's practice of engaging Native Americans for archaeological and construction monitoring.
+An information sheet (PDF) provides the history of the Department's practice of engaging Native Americans for archaeological and construction monitoring.